-This document describes the algorithms that have been implemented in Release 4 (R04) of the 2B-CWC-RO product (algorithm version 5.1).
+This document describes the algorithms that have been implemented in Release 4 (R04) of the 2B-CWC-RVOD product (algorithm version 5.1).
 For each radar profile, the algorithms will

-- Examine the cloud mask in 2B-GEOPROF to determine which bins in the column contain cloud, - Examine the 2B-CLDCLASS product to determine if any cloudy bins have an undetermined or invalid cloud type (indicating a problematic profile), - Assign a priori values to the liquid and ice particle size distribution parameters in each cloudy bin based on climatology, temperature, or other criteria, - Using the a priori values and radar measurements from 2B-GEOPROF, retrieve liquid and ice particle size distribution parameters for each cloudy bin.
-Derive effective radius, water content, and related quantities from the retrieved size distributions for both liquid and ice phases, together with associated uncertainties, - Create a composite profile by using the retrieved ice properties at temperatures colder than $-20^{\circ}$ C, the retrieved liquid properties at temperatures warmer than $0^{\circ}$ C, and a linear combination of the two in intermediate temperatures, - For each of these estimates, calculate uncertainties and covariance matrices.
+- Examine the cloud mask in 2B-GEOPROF to determine which bins in the column contain cloud, - Examine the 2B-CLDCLASS product to determine if any cloudy bins have an undetermined or invalid cloud type (indicating a problematic profile), - Examine the 2B-TAU product to determine if the visible optical depth retrieval is bad, missing, or failed to converge, - Assign a priori values to the liquid and ice particle size distribution parameters in each cloudy bin based on climatology, temperature, or other criteria, - Using the a priori values and radar measurements from 2B-GEOPROF (and visible optical depth from 2B-TAU, if available), retrieve liquid and ice particle size distribution parameters for each cloudy bin.
+Derive effective radius, water content, and related quantities from the retrieved size distributions for both liquid and ice phases, together with associated uncertainties, - Create a composite profile by using the retrieved ice properties at temperatures colder than -20°C, the retrieved liquid properties at temperatures warmer than 0°C, and a linear combination of the two in intermediate temperatures,